C4ptainCrunch/thesis/source/index.rst

-While the results showin in :numref:`Figure %s <fig:mcts-time_5s>` are also noisy, we indeed see that the strength of MCTS increases with :math:`t` but the slope of the curve is not very important after :math:`t=5s` so we decide that :math:`t=5s` is a good compromise between strength and waiting time.
+While the results shown in in :numref:`Figure %s <fig:mcts-time_5s>` are also noisy, we indeed see that the strength of MCTS increases with :math:`t` but the slope of the curve is not very important after :math:`t=5s` so we decide that :math:`t=5s` is a good compromise between strength and waiting time.